-The less intense your workout the more fat will be your main fuel and so you will be less reliant on carbs, although in most sports there will be a mix of both of these elements, for example, a cyclist kicking or hitting a mountain climb during an event will suddenly increase power needed so more carbs will be burnt.
-And in the opposite, the aerobic part of a sprinters warm-up isn't at max effort or full power, so they aren’t independent of each other.
+The less intense your work-out the more fat will be your main fuel and so you will be less reliant on carbs.
+Although in most sports there will be a mix of both of these elements, for example, a cyclist 'kicking' or hitting a mountain climb during an event will suddenly increase the power needed, so more carbs will be burnt.
+And in the opposite, the aerobic part of a sprinter's warm-up isn't at max effort or full power, so they aren’t independent of each other.

 This being said, we are always looking to find balance and harmony in our bodies, and there is nothing different here.
-Too much or too little carbohydrates either way will affect performance so its important for you to do some more research and figure out how much you need in a practical sense so you find this sweet spot.
+Too much or too little carbohydrates, either way, will affect performance so it is important for you to do some more research and figure out how much you need in a practical sense so you find this sweet spot.

-Alongside performance, we also have to take into account anybody composition work the athlete needs.
+Alongside performance, we also have to take into account the body composition work the athlete needs.
 This will involve adding in or taking out certain elements at specific points of the year to change the body's structure.

-The real takeaway of this lesson is that It’s not one size fits all design, it's going to be very specific to your needs and goals, we have to be careful and smart with our training and always being in a continuous state of learning and trying new systems in our out-of-competition periods, measuring the results and implementing them in the race season.
+The real takeaway of this lesson is that one size doesn't fit all.
+It's going to be very specific to your needs and goals.
+We have to be careful and smart with our training and always be in a continuous state of learning.
+Ideally trying new systems in our out-of-competition periods then measuring the results and implementing them in the race season.
 That's how you strike the gold.